ottoeretnaesehorn/praktisk_programmering/README.md

 # praktisk_programmering

-Repository for Practical Programming and Numerical Methods followed in spring 2021 at AU.
+Repository for Practical Programming and Numerical Methods followed in spring 2021 at Aarhus University.

-https://www.phys.au.dk/~fedorov/prog/2021/
+The course is described at the homepage: https://www.phys.au.dk/~fedorov/prog/2021/